codeRIT/hackathon-manager/docs/deployment-dokku.md

 ### MySQL Timezone Tables (Groupdate)

-**Update: Looks like dokku-mysql has timezone information by default, so this shouldn't be necessary.**
+**Update: Looks like dokku-mysql has timezone information by default, so this shouldn't be necessary anymore.**

 In order to support groupdate, timezone tables must be created.